cfloisand/FSJSON/README.md

 - `long long` & `unsigned long long`
 - `float` (`CGFloat` on 32-bit platforms)
 - `double` (`CGFloat` on 64-bit platforms)
-- objects that conform to `UCJSONSerializable`
+- objects that conform to `FSJSONSerializable`

 #### Instance variables
 By default, instance variables are included in serialization/deserialization. e.g.: